dakeshi/theswiftbook/chapters/functions.md

 ## [Syntax](#syntax)

-TODO: given a few examples of functions and explain their syntax, with and without arguments or return values and then link the user to other sections under the Functions super section, such as [Arguments](function_arguments.md), [Return Type](function_return_type.md), etc
+TODO: give a few examples of functions and explain their syntax, with and without arguments or return values and then link the user to other sections under the Functions super section, such as [Arguments](function_arguments.md), [Return Type](function_return_type.md), etc

 ## [Versus Properties](#versus-properties)